duckcommit/GI_Tract_Image_Segmentation_Flutter_App/README.md

 The GI Tract Image Segmentation Flutter App is a medical application designed to assist healthcare professionals in segmenting MRI scans of the gastrointestinal tract.
 This automated tool uses machine learning to identify areas that require surgical intervention, ensuring a more efficient and precise approach to cancer treatment.

+You can download the apk from the Release Section.

 # Key Features

 User Authentication: Healthcare professionals can sign up and log in using their organization email addresses, which are hardcoded for security.
 Email verification is implemented via OTP.